cvcal/NoteMatrixWithTonality/documents/final.md

 Tonematrix is implemented in Java, using the JMusic library for the midi music output and the swift API for the graphical interface.
 I chose Java due to its versatility and cross compatibility.
 I also was initially hesitating with Scala for parts of the implementation, so I started by looking for music libraries in Java for compatibility and found all I needed, so it was fine.

 I think my language is external in nature, but it is currently mixed in implementation.
 The IR is, obviously, entirely in Java, and the main interface should be the graphical interface, but the GUI is not yet full-featured and cannot stand on its own.
 The size of the grid and the four instruments available must all be declared in the java main class that launches the GUI.
+I want to eventually make the entire language environment stand on its own, but it hasn't reach that point quite yet.

 The basic structure of the language is currently contained in the [Grid class](https://github.com/cvcal/NoteMatrixWithTonality/blob/master/src/main/Grid.java).
 The intermediate representation is mostly made with simple variables and arrays.
 The grid of notes is a three dimensional boolean array representing the on/off state for each grid location (`x` dimension represents time, `y` represents pitch) for each instrument.
 The list of instruments is a two-dimensional array, since I wanted to be able to mark an instrument as selected/unselected as well as the number values.
 This is part of the implementation that I will probably wish to rethink as I expand the language and make it more adaptable.